-Talk to your doctor about the best exercise options for you.
-They may refer you to a physical therapist or occupational therapist to help teach the correct way to do these exercises.
+Talk with a doctor about the best exercise options for you.
+They may refer you to a physical therapist or a hand occupational therapist to help teach you the correct way to do these exercises.

 Your doctor may also recommend home treatments, such as hot or cold therapy, to help relieve some of your symptoms.
-For example, applying heat to your fingers while they’re extended can help increase your range of movement.
-Applying ice to the joints can help reduce pain and swelling.
+For example, applying heat to your fingers while extending them can help increase your range of movement.
+Applying ice to the joints can help lower pain and swelling.

-In more severe cases, laser treatment may help reduce pain and tenderness.
-Transcutaneous nerve stimulation, which uses electricity to treat pain, may also help reduce the pain associated with ulnar deviation.
+Transcutaneous nerve stimulation, which uses electricity to treat pain, may also help lower the pain associated with ulnar deviation.

-If your doctor diagnoses you with ulnar deviation early enough, they may recommend that you wear splints to keep your fingers from bending any farther than they already have.
+If a doctor diagnoses you with ulnar deviation early enough, they may recommend that you wear splints to keep your fingers from bending any farther than they already have.

 Splints that can help slow disease progression include:

-- hand-resting splints, which you usually wear at night on your wrist and fingers to relax your MCP joint and reduce inflammation and pain
+- hand-resting splints, which you usually wear at night on your wrist and fingers to relax your MCP joint and lower inflammation and pain

 - MCP joint splints, which you can wear during the day to support your fingers and help your grip objects with less pain

-- exercise splints, which support your MCP joint when you extend or flex your fingers to help reduce joint tightness or inflammation
+- exercise splints, which support your MCP joint when you extend or flex your fingers to help lower joint tightness or inflammation

 You can also make some lifestyle changes to avoid causing too much strain on your joints: